mubashir58/special_subject_project_1/README.md

 # Automated Log Analysis System

 A desktop application for scanning and analyzing log files to detect errors and provide solutions using a mapping table.
-Built for use in industrial and IT environments.
+Built for academic and non-commercial use.
+Built with the help of APRO company's provided data.

 ---